2017 Montana Legislature

 (11) "Woman" means a female human being.

-NEW SECTION.
 Section 3.
 Protection of unborn child capable of feeling pain from abortion.
 (1) (a) A person may not perform, induce, or attempt an abortion of an unborn child capable of feeling pain unless it is necessary to prevent a serious health risk to the unborn child's mother.

 (b) For the purposes of this subsection (1), an unborn child is capable of feeling pain when it has been determined by the practitioner performing, inducing, or attempting the abortion or by another practitioner upon whose determination the practitioner relies that the probable postfertilization age of the unborn child is 20 or more weeks.